Shushruth007/Musical-Mood-Tracker/README.md

 We used React for the front end of our app.
 The backend is a Python script hosted on a Flask server using ngrok.
 We used Spotipy for the Spotify API calls.
 We collected our dataset using Python as well.
 We selected playsits with descriptions that we categorized into a 5 point scale ranging from Great to Very Sad.
 We used a Mage.AI categorization model to predict a users mood using Spotify audio features.

 ## Challenges we ran into
-This is our first hackathon
+This is our first hackathon so we did not really know what to expect from one.
+Collectivly we did not have a lot of experience with web development thus we used Python for most of the backend.

 ## Accomplishments that we're proud of

 ## What we learned